-Nokia reports 8.8 million Lumias sold, €118 million operating profit in Q3 2013Alex Wagner - Deputy Managing Editor, News Desk
+Nokia reports 8.8 million Lumias sold, €118 million operating profit in Q3 2013Alex Wagner - Editorial Director of News and Content

 Earnings season continues this morning with Nokia's third quarter 2013 results.
 The Finnish smartphone manufacturer reports that it sold a total of 8.8 million Lumia smartphones during the quarter, a healthy increase from the 7.4 million Lumias sold in Q2 2013 and a massive jump from the 2.9 million units it sold in Q3 2012.
 Nokia says that the increase in smart device sales is largely thanks to strong demand for the Lumia 520.

 Looking at all of Nokia's mobile phone sales, the company says that it moved 64.6 million handsets during the third quarter.
 That includes the aforementioned 8.8 million Lumia units, 5.9 million full-touch Asha phones and other products.
 Of that 64.6 million total, the Asia Pacific region was responsible for 23.6 million unit sales, the Middle East and Africa came in second with 14.7 million and Europe was in third with 13.2 million units sold.
 Nokia reports that it sold 1.4 million phones in North America during Q3 2013.

 Diving into Nokia's financials, Elop and Co. report that they pulled in an operating profit of €118 million ($162.45 million USD) during the quarter, which is much better than the €576 million operating loss that the company took in Q3 2012.
 Meanwhile, Nokia's revenue for the Q3 2013 finished at €5.66 billion ($7.79 billion USD).